happyjeffery88/AFBlegal/TermsOfService.md

 You are solely responsible for maintaining the security and confidentiality of your Discord account and any actions taken using the Bot through your account.
 Any misuse or violation of these Terms committed through your account, whether by you or someone else, will be deemed your responsibility.
 We recommend securing your account by 2FA to prevent unauthorized access.

 # Contact Information
-For questions, concerns, or support, contact us at:
+For questions, concerns or support contact us at:

 Email: afbotdev@gmail.com
 Discord Support & Community Server: https://discord.gg/fAphPbSqKE